 The Future is Bright

-When I first started playing chess, I had a very narrow view of strategy.
+When I first started playing chess, I had a very narrow view of strategy, and no knowledge of the fundamental beginner chess strategies.
 In my mind, I was either attacking my opponent’s king or he was attacking mine.
 This strategy worked fairly well among my friends.

 However, there were times when my “Attack or Defend” strategy would not quite work.
 The position didn’t offer either of us a clear way to attack.
 Eventually, I discovered that if I was very careful, I would often be able to win material via a tactical shot or more likely, left a piece en prise (undefended) for me to scoop up.